gkutsarov/blog_provision_infrastructure/README.md

 The following text is an explanation of how [gkutsarov.com](https://gkutsarov.com) is configured and hosted.

+# Note

+**Default VPC is sufficient** - AWS provides a default VPC in each region, which comes with subnets, an internet gateway, and security groups already configured.
+For a simple project like hosting a website on EC2 with Apache, the default VPC offers everything you need for public internet access and security without requiring custom configurations.

+**Cost Savings** - Creating a custom VPC can introduce additional services that incur costs, such as NAT gateways or VPC peering, which aren’t necessary for a small-scale project.
+By sticking with the default VPC, you avoid these extra costs and keep your infrastructure simple.

+**High Availability** - can be done by configuring Auto Scaling Groups to ensure availability even if traffic grows.

+**Load Balance** - Easily can be implemented by integrating Elastic Load Balancer (ELB) which distributes traffic across multiple EC2 instances.

 # [0] Overview

 The project uses GitHub Actions.
 Provision, Configure, changes to the website content is controlled by GitHub Actions.